abbeyroad7/Terra-CotS/content/World/Religion/Arilias, the One True Creator.md

+---
+aliases:
+  - Arilias
+  - One True Creator
+  - Moose God
+---
 # Introduction
-**Domains:** Creation, Protection, Knowledge **Symbol:** A majestic moose with antlers spread wide, surrounded by swirling celestial energies.
+**Domains:** Creation, Knowledge
+**Symbol:** A majestic moose with antlers spread wide, surrounded by swirling celestial energy.

 **Description:**
-Arilias is a deity of immense power and wisdom.
-He depicts Himself as a towering giant moose with fur that shimmers like the night sky.
+Arilias is the master deity, responsible for creating the known universe and all that lie within it.
+In the [[Mortal Coil]], He is depicted as a giant moose with fur that shimmers of the night sky.

 ![[pagebreak.webp]]